 So young, and yet she has had so much taken from her—a child forced to grow up too quickly.
 A girl forced to learn how to defend herself because after imprisonment, nothing could mean as much as agency could.
 “The heart is an arrow.
 It demands, aim to land true.”

 Inej is stealthy and graceful on her feet, but Inej is a human being and sometimes, she doesn’t know which way to go.
 Sometimes she isn’t sure of where she stands with Kaz or which route to take and it’s a process of growth.
 In all that she knows, there is also so much she doesn’t thus, making her character that much more relatable in showcasing the detail that even those who are so equipped and presumably have it all together are still human with doubts and uncertainties.

 She is, at the end of the day just a girl trying to figure out how to navigate through a cruel and unkind world.
 A girl who carries knives to protect her and knives to protect others.

-There is so much beauty in Inej’s refusal to kill, which the series touches on from the very first episode forcing us to wonder when the first will be and how it will play out.
+There is so much beauty in Inej’s refusal to kill, which the series touches on from the second episode forcing us to wonder when the first will be and how it will play out.
 She has been through treacherous climbs and forms of confinement no one should ever cross through, but she starts with the belief that no one should ever be robbed of anything, including their life, and thus killing for Inej would never come easy.